 Duke Ellington once told Roebuck 'Pops' Staples that his family sang gospel in a blues key.
 'People expect 'get down' from me,' Mavis says.
 'And that feeling is here.
 But these songs are so good.
 It's a new day.
 I've got to move on.
 I can't stay right there, so this is where I am music-wise.'

 The Staple Singers were one of the most popular gospel acts in America before crossing over into folk-soul.
 The family's breakthrough record was Uncloudy Day, recorded in 1956 on Chicago's Vee-Jay Records.
 Mavis was born in Chicago and learned to sing when she was eight years old by listening to Pops' Mahalia Jackson gospel 78s, which were filed next to his Big Maybelle R&B recordings.
 By the time Mavis was 11, The Staple Singers were opening for Mahalia Jackson at the 44th Street Baptist Church in Chicago.
 Mavis had to stand on a chair when she sang because she was so small.
-A songbird.

 'I want to carry on what my father started when we were kids in 1950,' she says.
 'He went to rehearsal with his gospel group and sometimes they wouldn't show up.
 Daddy got disgusted.
 He came home, went into the closet and got that little pawnshop guitar.
 He sat us all down on the floor in a circle and said, 'I'm going to sing with my children.'
 And we did that ever since.'
 That's why an updated version of the traditional Will The Circle Be Unbroken closes out Have A Little Faith.
 Mavis says, 'That was the first song our father taught us.
 I couldn't let the new CD go out without Will The Circle Be Unbroken.'